Children

-Serie “Affected by the war” is dedicated to ordinary people whose daily lives have changed since the beginning of the full-scale invasion of my country by the Russian Federation on 24th of February, 2022.
-A significant part of this project is about children who are now forced to spend their time in a completely different way than we are used to seeing children in photographs.
+A significant part of this serie is about children who are now forced to spend their time in a completely different way than we are used to seeing children in photographs.

 I see them in the refugee center: scared, pale and dirty, without smiles, hungry and unable to eat normal food due to stomach disorders and prolonged living in basements.